 Khamis, S. 2004, 'Mambo Justice: An Unnatural Alliance?', Altitude: A Journal of Emerging Humanities Work, vol. 4.

 Khamis, S. 2003, 'Dick Smith and American Pie: the Great Divide?', Limina: a journal of historical and cultural studies, vol. 9, pp. 18-37.

 Khamis, S. 2003, 'Jamming at work', M/C: A Journal of Media and Culture, no. June.

-Prodanovic, B. & Khamis, S. 2017, 'Representing the veil in contemporary Australian media: From 'ban the burqa' to 'hijabi' bloggers' in The Routledge International Handbook to Veils and Veiling, pp. 125-136.View/Download from: Publisher's site
+Prodanovic, B. & Khamis, S. 2018, 'Representing the veil in contemporary Australian media: From 'ban the burqa' to 'hijabi' bloggers' in The Routledge International Handbook to Veils and Veiling, Routledge, UK, pp. 125-136.View/Download from: Publisher's site

 Khamis, S. 2015, 'Absolutely Ethical?
 Irony, subversion and prescience in Absolutely Fabulous' in Hulme, A. (ed), Consumerism on TV: Popular Media from the 1950s to the Present, Ashgate Publishing Limited, Surrey, pp. 53-70.View/Download from: UTS OPUS